patrickbwarren/transam-triton/EMULATOR.md

 result = 0x05 --> parity = T
 ```

-Some 8080 emulators get this the wrong way around.
-In a Triton Level
+Some 8080 emulators get this the wrong way around (it is however
+correct in Robin's emulator).
+In a Triton Level 7.2 emulation this
-7.2 emulation this leads to an extremely obscure bug since the problem
+leads to an extremely obscure bug since the problem only shows up when
-only shows up when trying to enter BASIC with the 'J' instruction:
+trying to enter BASIC with the 'J' instruction: if the parity
-if the parity calculator is implemented the wrong way around, the
+calculator is implemented the wrong way around, the emulation hangs at
-emulation hangs.
+this point, but otherwise everything else appears to function
+normally.

 The 8-bit parity calculator in the current emulator is based on a
 [Stack Overflow implementation](https://stackoverflow.com/questions/21617970/how-to-check-if-value-has-even-parity-of-bits-or-odd/21618038)